Small Business Financial Planning

 - Strengthen relationships among everyone involved

 The buy-sell agreement is at the heart of succession planning.
-Properly designed and funded, this plan can determine who will take over the business and at what value.
-It can transfer ownership to those who will remain active in the business and make sure you and your heirs receive a fair price for your business interests.
+Properly designed and funded, this plan may determine who will take over the business and at what value.
+It may transfer ownership to those who will remain active in the business and make sure you and your heirs receive a fair price for your business interests.

-Partnerships or corporations can set up a buy-sell agreement in the form of:
+Partnerships or corporations may set up a buy-sell agreement in the form of:

 - A cross purchase, in which the estate of the deceased owner sells the business interest to a surviving business associate